Implications for cosmology from Ground-based Cosmic Microwave Background observations: Extensions to the base CDM model

 \subsection{Effective number of relativistic species}

 The total energy density of radiation in the Universe is \m \rho_{\rm{rad}}= \rho_\gamma, \n which is a sum of the CMB photon energy density $\rho_\gamma$ and the energy density of standard model (SM) neutrinos if $N_{\rm{eff}}=3.046$.
+Here the neutrino mass are considered to be small \cite{Huang:2015wrx,Xu:2016ddc}.
 If $N_{\rm{eff}}>3.046$, it may imply the existence of extra relativistic degree of freedom.

 In this subsection, we explore the constraints on $N_{\rm{eff}}$ from GCMB.
 Our results are illustrated in Fig.~\ref{fig:nnu}.